LaithAbuhannun/businesscardreader/README.md

 * The YOLO weights live in `server/runs/best.pt`.
 * This model is custom trained to detect “business card” as an object.
-* This is not generic COCO; it’s your own card detector.
+* This is not a generic COCO model — it’s specialized for cards.

 ### Vision LLM extraction

 * After cropping, each card image is sent to an AI vision model.
-* The prompt basically says: “Extract name / company / email / phone from this business card image and return valid JSON.”
+* The prompt says basically:
+  “Extract name / company / phone / email from this business card image and return valid JSON.”
-* That result gets associated with the logged-in user session so you can edit it.
+* That result is stored for the logged-in session so the UI can show/edit it.

 ---

 ## 🖥 Frontend details (client/)

-All the pages in `client/` are simple HTML/CSS/JS.
-They talk to `server.py` using `fetch()`.
+All the pages in `client/` are static HTML/CSS/JS.
+They call the Flask backend.

 Typical user flow: